 Catalog non-Google Cloud assets

-To catalog metadata from non-GCP systems in your organization, you can use the following:
+To catalog metadata from non-Google Cloud systems in your organization, you can use the following:

 - Community-contributed connectors to multiple popular on-premises data sources

 - Manually leverage the Data Catalog APIs for custom entries

 Access Data Catalog